-Check if Then The refrigerator is not level.
-See the Installation section to level refrigerator.
+The refrigerator is not level.
+See the Installation section on page 10 to level refrigerator.
 Food packages are blocking the door open.
 Rearrange food containers to clear door and door shelves.
 The ice bin, crisper cover, pans, shelves, door bins or baskets are out of position.
 Push bins all the way in and put crisper cover, pans, shelves and baskets into their correct positions.
-See the Using Your Refrigerator section The gaskets are sticking.
+See the Using Your Refrigerator section on pages 14-17.
+The gaskets are sticking.
 Clean gaskets and the surface that they touch.
 Rub a thin coat of paraffin wax on the gaskets after cleaning.
 The refrigerator wobbles or seems unstable.
 Level the refrigerator.
-Refer to the Door Closing and Alignment section The doors were removed during product installation and not properly replaced.
-Remove and replace the doors according to the Removing, Reversing (optional) and Replacing Refrigerator Doors section , or call a qualified service technician.
+Refer to the Door Closing and Alignment section on page 10.
+The doors were removed during product installation and not properly replaced.
+Remove and replace the doors according to the Removing, Reversing (optional) and Replacing Refrigerator Doors section on pages 8-9, or call a qualified service technician.